JonathanMuroma/CodeSample/README.md

 Homepage - sample:
-This is a small project that I've been working on along side my final thesis report.
+This is a small ongoing project that I've been working on along side my final thesis report for school.
+It is supposed to be my homepage that will showcase different projects that I've worked on over the years and other miscellaneous things, while also showcasing my react skills.